 Patchy moist desquamation, moist oedema (RTOG 2b)

-Faint or dull erythema (RTOG1)
+Faint or dull erythema / pigmentation (RTOG1)

 For further information please see - https://www.sor.org/learning/document-library/skin-care-advice-patients-undergoing-radical-external-beam-megavoltage-radiotherapy-0